jessicalumian/jessicalumian.github.io/_projects/bioinformatics_training.md

     </div>
 </div>
 <div class="caption">
-    A tweet from the F1000 Research announcing the Tule Elk genome accouncement.
+    A tweet from the F1000 Research announcing the Tule Elk genome announcement.
 I am forever in awe of the beautiful graphic design work.
 </div>

 The Tule Elk draft genome announcement can be viewed at [https://doi.org/10.12688/f1000research.12636.2](https://doi.org/10.12688/f1000research.12636.2).